 Many of us have ‘seeing the aurora’ on our bucket list – and for good reason.
-To see the northern lights or southern lights dancing in the atmosphere, shades of green, red, purple and white, is an unforgettable experience and one of the most impressive space tourism activities you can enjoy.
+To see the northern lights or southern lights dancing in the atmosphere, shades of green, red, purple, and white, is an unforgettable experience.
+It’s one of the most impressive space tourism activities you can enjoy.

 Read on to learn more about where you can see the southern lights in South America, including Patagonia.
-Plus read tips on everything else you need to know to plan an aurora trip to this area of the globe.
+Plus read tips on everything else you need to know to plan an aurora trip to Chile, Argentina, or other parts of South America.

 What are the Southern Lights?